The STEM of Sustainable Futures

 Research shows girls with a high skill, aptitude and talent in STEM fields are not currently served or identified at a young age when career choices are being shaped.
 So, when businesswoman and mom, Sandy Marshall, sought to provide her own young daughter with science-based learning opportunities and found her options seriously lacking, she took matters into her own hands.

 With a simple goal to teach girls about science in an experiential and fun way, Sandy invited five girls to join her daughter in a backyard hands-on science adventure.
-It was the start of Project Scientist, a non-profit that began small and quickly grew across the United States.
+It was the start of Project Scientist, a STEM nonprofit organization that began small and quickly grew across the United States.

 The developing minds of children exposed to STEM education are not just learning new skills in problem solving, computational thinking and collaboration – they are absorbing the signals they see.
 That’s why just a glimpse of people, especially women, in STEM careers like a horticulturalist, wind engineer or climate controls designer can unlock new dreams for what they can be.